Yehuda Poliker: Music career

 In 1981, Poliker began his career-long collaboration with writer and producer Yaakov Gilad.
 Poliker's band, Benzene, released two albums: 24 Sha'ot and Mishmeret Layla, which included singles such as "Hofshi Ze Legamrei Levad", "Geshem", and "Yom Shishi".
 After Benzene broke up, Poliker began a solo career.
-In 1985, he released his first album, Einaim Shely.
+In 1985, he released his first album, Einayim Sheli.
 All the tracks were well-known Greek songs translated into Hebrew.
 In 1986, he released his second solo album, Kholem Behakitz.
 His third, Efer VeAvak, issued in 1988, dealt mostly with the children of Holocaust survivors.
 It sold more than 70,000 copies, and in 2005, was rated by Ynet as No. 1 in the top 100 best albums ever recorded in Israel.